-All this shopping made me hungry and I decided on German Cuisine at Ketzler’s.
+All this shopping made me hungry and I decided on German Cuisine at Ketzler’s owned by Nathan and Angelika Wright.
 This was an adventure for me and I was grateful to my server Amanda for all the helpful suggestions.
 I decided on their original Schnitzel Teller — a center cut pork loin breaded and fried, topped with onions and sides of sauerkraut and red cabbage.
 It was outstanding.
-During my meal I met Marcel, the owner.
-This four generation restaurant serves recipes from his grandparents and his son was the chef that prepared my meal.
 Amanda begged me to try their homemade apple strudel with a side of vanilla ice cream.
 I was not disappointed in the indulgence of my entire meal.

 It was time for me to check into my next stop the Hilton Garden Inn for my second night’s stay.
 Located on the boardwalk it overlooks Lake Granbury.
 It’s within walking distance to the square and is a beautiful property for visitors that prefer the privacy of a hotel room.
 I enjoyed walking along the boardwalk before my afternoon appointment for a wine tasting and then again the next morning after breakfast.